 Situated in the former factory in Vilnius, this is one of the coolest places you can find in Vilnius today.
 Here you will see more than 20 murals and different art pieces made by local and foreign artists and it is not the end.
 The project continues very year.
 If you are interested in street art, this place is perfect for you.
 You can access it for free 24/7.
 The entrance to the gallery is from Paneriu street.

-If you also want to hear some insight stories and visit more cool places in Vilnius, you can join our free alternative tour every day at 3 pm (April-October) from Hales market (Pylimo g.
+If you also want to hear some insight stories and visit more cool places in Vilnius, you can join our tip based alternative tour every day at 3 pm (April-October) from Hales market (Pylimo g.
 58).

 If you know more free things happening in Vilnius, please leave a comment below!